3scale/porta/INSTALL.md

 # INSTALL

-Follow these instructions in order to set up a development environment, build and deploy this project on your machine.
+Follow these instructions to set up a development environment, build and deploy this project on your machine.

 ## Clone the repo, including submodules